Citi Simplicity® Card Review 2026: 21-Month 0% APR Lifeline with No Late Fees

 Supercharge Your Credit Cards – with Kudos!

-Easily Compare Balance Transfers!
-Planning a balance transfer with the Citi Simplicity® Card?
-Kudos’ Balance Transfer Calculator helps you quickly see exactly how much you'll save by switching to a 0% APR card.
-It's easy, free, and ensures you're getting the best deal.
-Take the guesswork out of debt payoff—let Kudos do the math!
+Planning a balance transfer?
+Use Kudos' Balance Transfer Calculator to see exactly how much you'll save by switching to a 0% APR card.
+It's free and takes less than a minute.

 [[ BALANCE_TRANSFER_CALCULATOR * {} ]]